UAE weather: Red alert issued as foggy conditions continue

 Photo: X/NCM

-Likewise, Dubai Police also took to X to urge drivers to drive safely due low visibility due to fog across different parts of Dubai.
+Likewise, Dubai Police also took to X to urge drivers to drive safely because of low visibility due to fog across different parts of Dubai.

 In a video posted by Storm Centre, thick fog is seen on Emirates Road heading towards Sharjah.
 Watch the video below: